E-QFT-Team/github_E-QFT_e-gravity/README.md

-# E-QFT E-Gravity: Emergent Gravity from Symplectic Quantum Field Theory
+# E-QFT E-Gravity
+# Symplectic E-QFT on the Lattice: Souriau Geometry, Discrete Exterior Calculus and the Emergence of Newtonian Gravity

 This repository contains the implementation of emergent gravity within the E-QFT (Emergent Quantum Field Theory) framework, incorporating Souriau's symplectic mechanics and discrete exterior calculus on the lattice.